 Serving suggestions

 For many in the UK, brussels sprouts are an essential accompaniment to Christmas lunch.
-If you are doing a full Vegan Christmas roast, you could serve these roasted brussels sprouts alongside this delicious Vegan Nut Roast with Red Wine & Porcini Jus, some Boulangère Potatoes, chopped Carrot & Swede, Braised Red Cabbage, Sweet Roasted Parsnips with Mustard and Maple Syrup, and of course bread sauce and cranberry sauce!
+If you are doing a full Vegan Christmas roast, you could serve these roasted brussels sprouts alongside:

-Variations / Substitutions
+Variations

-If you don’t have chestnuts, pecans would be a good nutty substitute here.
+If you donโt have chestnuts, pecans would be a good nutty substitute here.

 Making ahead